Baal Shem Tov, or Besht — the founder of Chasidism —

 If you will walk in my statutes,

 Theologically, the horror of cannibalism is almost not the point.
 In Leviticus, the people's downfall comes because they mistreat the land, the source of their food.
-By doing so, they undo the normal way of eating and living, what the rabbis call derekh eretz, which also means manners, but which means literally the way of the land.
+By doing so, they undo the normal way of eating and living, what we might call call derekh eretz, which also means manners, but which means literally the way of the land.
 Leviticus continues (26:39-44 abridged):

 And the ones left will confess their sin,